brontosaurusrex/postbang/JessieFromNetinstall.markdown

 ### custom scripts

-Which ones would make sense (duh,ura,radio,r128,play,rplay,gaga?,invaders,r128?,r128graph,snapConfigs?,makethumbwd,myip)
+duh,radio,play,rplay,invaders,myip
+(Check postbang/bin and copy needed to user bin)

-Problems to fix:
+### Problems to fix:
 - <s>Add that flat-pinkMarker theme</s> < done
 - <s>xdg? seems to be making a Desktop folder in user home ....</s> < fixed, was an iceweasel behaviour